 You can become a project manager by obtaining a project management or business administration degree or professional certification.
 In addition to this, you will also need to master important project management tools such as Microsoft project, Atlassian, Basecamp, etc. And of course, good people management and communication skills are mandatory.

 How much does a Project Manager make?

-The salary of a project manager can vary from $51,000 to $171,000.
+The salary of a project manager can vary between $61,000 and $135,000 per year.
 The vast salary variations are due to numerous factors such as years of experience, skills and job type and location.
 Amongst these, work experience is the most important factor.

 What's the job outlook for a Project Manager?

 A career in project management is extremely lucrative due to globalization.
 There is a high demand for skilled project managers in various fields including tech, oil and gas, manufacturing, construction, pharmaceuticals and finance.
 Project managers are required to motivate teams, allocate resources and work towards business growth.